-Hampton School SharePoint - Safeguarding (Low Level Concerns form)

-HPP&P Firefly - Low Level Concerns Form
+Hampton School - Safeguarding (Low Level Concerns form) HPP&P - Low Level Concerns form (in Safeguarding folder)

 Once completed, staff should send the form to the appropriate email address for either Hampton School or HPP&P.

 Staff should also self-report if they feel their behaviour towards a pupil or another young person could be misinterpreted or misconstrued or leaves them vulnerable.